That0neN00b/Thick-of-it-Muter/README.md

 3. Add it to your Custom Extensions
 4. Enjoy!

-I posted this because I didnt want to Spend 5 dollers to post a extension
+I posted this because I did not want to Spend 5 dollers to post a extension

 Hope you enjoy!
 Good Luck!